Addressing Polarization and Unfairness in Performative Prediction: Finding Fair-PS solutions

-\item \textbf{Fairness via sample re-weighting:} It adjusts the weights of samples (possibly adversarially) and increases sample weights for disadvantaged groups \cite{jung2023reweighting, duchi2018learning, duchi2023distributionally}.
-One example is distributionally robust optimization (DRO) \cite{pmlr-v80-hashimoto18a}, which minimizes the worst-case loss and the fair objective is
+\item \textbf{Fairness via sample re-weighting:} It adjusts the weights of samples (possibly adversarially) and increases weights for disadvantaged groups \citep{jung2023reweighting, duchi2018learning, duchi2023distributionally}.
+An example is distributionally robust optimization (DRO) \citep{pmlr-v80-hashimoto18a}, which minimizes worst-case loss and the fair objective is

 where $\mathcal{B}(\mathcal{D}, r(\rho)) := \{\Tilde{\mathcal{D}} | d(\mathcal{D}, \Tilde{\mathcal{D}}) \leq r(\rho)\}$ denotes a distribution ball centered at $\mathcal{D}$ with radius $r(\rho)$ derived from the fair mechanism strength $\rho$, and $d$ is a distribution distance metric. \end{enumerate} By optimizing a fair objective $ \mathcal{L}_{\textsf{fair}}(\boldsymbol{\theta}; \mathcal{D}, \rho)$, existing fairness mechanisms can effectively mitigate unfairness in supervised learning with static data distribution $\mathcal{D}$.
 However, it remains unclear how these methods would perform in SDPP when the model itself causes the data distribution shifts.
-Specifically, consider iterative algorithms introduced in Eqn.~\eqref{eq:rrm_original} that find PS solutions (e.g., RRM).
+Specifically, consider iterative algorithms introduced in Eqn. \eqref{eq:rrm_original} that find PS solutions (e.g., RRM).
 Suppose we apply the above fairness mechanism at every round when updating the model parameter $\boldsymbol{\theta}$, i.e., replacing $\boldsymbol{\theta}^{(t)} = \operatorname{argmin}_{\boldsymbol{\theta}} \mathcal{L}(\boldsymbol{\theta}; \mathcal{D}^{(t-1)})$ with fair version $\boldsymbol{\theta}^{(t)} = \operatorname{argmin}_{\boldsymbol{\theta}} \mathcal{L}_{\textsf{fair}}(\boldsymbol{\theta}; \mathcal{D}^{(t-1)}, \rho)$ in iterative algorithms.
 We ask: \textit{can such new iterative algorithms mitigate group-wise loss and participation disparity in SDPP and converge to a fair and stable solution?}

 Before answering the above question, we first define \textbf{Fair-PS solutions} for SDPP, at which both ML system and population distribution reach stability and unfairness is mitigated.